 Because of the power of the Ego, any mistake that others will witness often feels the worst… I can tell you that as soon as I realized my subject line flub, a wave of panic moved through my body, heat radiated from my head down to my toes, beads of sweat formed on my brow, and a sick feeling seeped into my gut as my heart sank.
 These days, in my yoga-sensitive body, my physical reactions have been quite telling of how powerful the mind can be.
 Thoughts in your brain can overtake everything, creating a hyper-focused fixation on something as ridiculous as anything.

-Forgiving others is one thing.
-And usually easier.
-Learning to forgive yourself is quite another.
+Learning to forgive yourself is the biggest challenge.
 Thankfully, yoga can and has helped me combat my tendency to hold onto my mistakes forever, and age is trying to teach me to learn to laugh at myself more and embrace my imperfections with pride.

 So in hopes of moving forward, I will remind myself that “falling is good.”
 And now, let’s once again just “enjoy this moment.” 😉